Clemapfel/crisp/docs/frequency_domain/frequency_domain_filtering.md

         spectrum.get_component(x, y) = dc;
 }
 ```
-Here we set each component along the center axis to the same value as the dc component.
+Here we multiply each component along the center axis that by factor that increases the farther away from the dc component it is.
 The spectrum now looks like this:

 ![](cube_spectrum_modified.png)